-If you are a member of the press looking for information on University School of the Lowcountry, please contact Jenny Hirsch, our Director of Communications.
+If you are a member of the press looking for information on University School of the Lowcountry, please contact Christine Beddia, Director of Development at 843-557-3871.

 We distribute a monthly E-newsletter to members of the USL community--current families, alumni, mentors, prospective families, LOTC hosts, and other friends of our school.
 Past editions of the E-newsletter are available below, featuring highlights from LOTCs, a peek inside our academic classes, events, and so much more.

 There has been some controversy locally involving a book on Wando High School's summer reading list.
 The Hate U Give by Angie Thomas is a book that our students have read and discussed with English teacher Sara Peck, and in this article, she shares her personal thoughts about why the content of this book provides important insights and learning opportunities.